-Emotional effort is required to manage challenging emotionally charged situations e.g. in maintaining a therapeutic silence or containment to help
+Emotional effort is required to manage challenging emotionally charged situations e.g. in maintaining a therapeutic silence or containment to help avoid an escalation of inappropriate or overwhelming responses on the part of the client or family.

 WORKING CONDITIONS

 Unpleasant and potentially hazardous working conditions can ensue when working in areas not subject to health and safety regulations e.g. service users' homes, with potential exposure to unpleasant working conditions such as dirt, dust, smells or bodily fluids.
 Potentially hazardous conditions can also ensue when the need arises in therapy to confront issues which are highly contentious, for example, raising and dealing with issues of child protection.
 When it is necessary for the post-holder to work alone in a service user's home they must adhere to the Trust Lone Working Policy.